 W. To visualize this, below you can find five i’s, and five W’s, presented in the way Google would for your titles.

-This disrupts Google Search by causing characters to overflow the screen, and many SEOs took advantage of this by displaying captivating all-caps titles, as you can see below.
+This spacing disrupts Google Search since they cause characters to overflow the screen, and many SEOs took advantage of this by displaying captivating all-caps titles, as you can see below.

 THIS 52-CHARACTER TITLE REALLY GRABS YOUR ATTENTION!

-So, in 2012, Google has disregarded the 70 character-limit and uses pixels instead.
+So, in 2012, Google disregarded the 70 character-limit and started using pixels instead.
 Back then, SEOmofo executed an experiment, showcasing a 107-character title displayed in Google Search.

 How it works